About

 For more than fifteen years, Mark Rees has published articles about the arts in some of Wales’ best-selling newspapers and magazines.

-His roles have included arts editor and what’s on editor for many well-known daily, weekly and monthly titles, including the South Wales Evening Post and Swansea Life.
+He has served as arts editor and what’s on editor for many well-known daily, weekly and monthly titles, including the South Wales Evening Post, Swansea Life, Carmarthen Journal and Llanelli Star.
+He regularly contributes reviews and features for publications including the Western Mail, The Bay and Arts Scene in Wales.

-Mark Rees launches The Little Book of Welsh Culture at Galerie Simpson during Swansea’s Big WeekendMark’s next book, a collection of Welsh folklore entitled Illustrated Tales of Wales, will be available June 2021.
+Mark Rees launches The Little Book of Welsh Culture at Galerie Simpson during Swansea’s Big WeekendGhosts of Wales – Live!

 In 2017, Mark launched the now-annual Ghosts of Wales – Live! event.
-An evening of paranormal entertainments, each event includes a varied line-up of paranormal enthusiasts who present talks, stories, songs and even dance inspired by the more Gothic things in life.
-Sadly, a Ghosts of Wales – Live! event in 2020 wasn’t possible, but watch this space for news of an even bigger and better get-together in 2021 (hopefully!).
+This evening of spooky entertainment features a varied line-up of paranormal practitioners, offering talks, stories, songs, and even dances inspired by the darker, more Gothic aspects of life..

 Mark Rees with the Swansea Devil at Swansea Museum

-Phantoms, a play based on Mark’s Welsh ghost stories, premiered at Swansea Grand Theatre for Halloween in 2018.
-Adapted for the stage by Francis Hardy, it was performed by the excellent Fluellen Theatre Company.
+In 2018, Phantoms, a play based on Mark’s Welsh ghost stories, premiered at Swansea Grand Theatre for Halloween.
+Adapted for the stage by Francis Hardy, it was performed by the always-excellent Fluellen Theatre Company.

-In 2020 Mark launched Ghosts and Folklore of Wales with Mark Rees, a weekly podcast which explores a different weird and wonderful subject in each episode.
+In 2020, Mark launched the Ghosts and Folklore of Wales podcast with Mark Rees, a regular podcast that explores a different weird and wonderful subject in each episode.
+Initially started as a lockdown project, it proved to be unexpectedly popular and, despite the seemingly niche subject matter, has attracted a devoted following.
+Thousands of listeners from around the world avidly download each episode, and learn a little bit about Welsh culture at the same time.
 You can listen and subscribe here.

 For media enquiries, please get in touch via the contact page.